kivy/kivy/doc/sources/guide/contribution.rst

     :doc:`/api-kivy.core.window`

-`:doc:` and `:mod:` are essentially the same, except for an anchor in the url, this makes `:doc:` prefered, for the cleaner url:
+`:doc:` and `:mod:` are essentially the same, except for an anchor in the url, this makes `:doc:` prefered, for the cleaner url.

 Tests
 -----